We may earn money or products from the companies mentioned in this post.

 Why?
 Because you’re not stuck to an isolated part of the mountain.
 This mountain is huge and the beginner terrain will feel just as big.
 Chances are, you’ll start at the base of Big Sky where you can find many beginner runs.

-For young children or those who aren’t ready to get on a lift yet, Big Sky has a long, covered magic carpet, or conveyor belt to take you up the slightest incline at the base.
+For young children who are learning to ski or those who aren’t ready to get on a lift yet, Big Sky has a long, covered magic carpet, or conveyor belt to take you up the slightest incline at the base.
 Our daughter, at the age of 3, road this conveyor belt and skied between our legs down this small incline, and loved every minute of it.

 The Explorer lift will be your ideal spot as it only services beginner terrain.
 But, greens are accessible from The Swift Current lift as well, which is what you will need to head over to the Moonlight side of Big Sky Resort.
 Accessing the Moonlight terrain can take awhile as the trail is long, but it is well worth it.
 The Derringer Quad lift over on the Moonlight side will change up the scenery and keep beginner skiers from getting bored with the same terrain.
 Seventeen percent of the mountain is beginner terrain which is a lot considering the size of Big Sky Mountain Resort.
 That percentage of green runs at Big Sky top many other ski mountains in America.